 The Stollery Charitable Foundation holds semi-annual board meetings where its directors award grants to charities.
-The deadline has passed for proposals to be submitted for considered at Foundation's spring 2018 board meeting.
-The Foundation's fall 2018 board meeting will be held on September 30, 2018.
-Letters of inquiry for consideration at the fall board meeting must be submitted by June 29, 2018.
+The Foundation's spring 2019 board meeting will be held on May 4, 2019.
+Letters of inquiry for consideration at the spring board meeting must be submitted by January 25, 2019.

 The first step in the application process is to contact Jeff Bryson, the executive director of the Foundation, to discuss potential requests and to gather information.
 Grant inquiries for consideration at future board meetings may be submitted on an ongoing basis.

 If the executive director of the Foundation feels that the idea has merit and might be considered by the Foundation's directors, full proposal guidelines will be forwarded to the charity.
 Spring 2019 proposals, if invited by the Foundation, will be due in the Foundation's office before the end of the business day on February 22, 2019.

 The Foundation's proposal deadlines allow the executive director to review the request, conduct the necessary research, ask further questions, and develop a summary for the Board.
 This due diligence is an important part of the vetting process, so late or last-minute requests are not usually accepted.

 Decisions on the awarding of grants are made by the directors of the Stollery Charitable Foundation.
 Meetings of the directors are held each spring and fall.